lukmanr/CLVPipelines/clv_pipelines/README.md

 #### BigQuery component

 [BigQuery component](https://aihub.cloud.google.com/u/0/p/products%2F4700cd7e-2826-4ce9-a1ad-33f4a5bf7433) is a standard GCP component published with Kubeflow Pipelines distribution.
-The component is used to convert input sales transactions data in [*input schema*]( to features in *output schema*.
+The component is used to convert input sales transactions data in [*input schema*](#heading).

 #### AutoML Tables components